-Rate.
-If you pay off your balance every month, other card considerations—such as rewards and fees—may be more important than securing the lowest rate.
-But for those who maintain a balance, a low rate can lead to cost savings.
+- Interest rate.
+Maybe you pay off your balance every month.
+If so, other card considerations—such as rewards programs, low annual fees and travel rewards—may trump securing the lowest rate.
+But, if you keep a balance, a low interest rate can lead to big cost savings over time.

-Fees.
-Look out for annual, over-the-limit, late payment, and additional card fees.
-These fees vary from card to card and may be negotiable.
-It can pay to select a card with as few fees as possible, or ask if the advertised fees can be lowered.
-See Navy Federal's Schedule of Fees and Charges.
+- Fees.
+Ask what card issuers charge for the annual fee.
+Look out for over-the-limit, late payment and additional card fees, too.
+These charges vary from card to card and may be negotiable.
+It can pay to select a card with as few fees as possible—which can help with cash flow.
+Plus, you can ask if the card issuer can lower the advertised fees.
+You should review the card issuer’s schedule of fees to get a clear picture of all fees associated with the card.

-Rewards.
-Cards may offer cash back or points towards airline or other travel, merchandise, and more.
-But rewards cards typically come with a cost—higher interest rates than non-rewards cards.
+- Rewards.
+Cards may offer cash back or rewards points toward airline or other travel, merchandise and more.
+But rewards credit cards typically come with a cost—higher interest rates than non-rewards cards.
 If you usually carry a balance, you may be better off choosing a lower-rate, non-rewards card.
-Consider the type of rewards offered, as well.
+Look at the type of rewards offered as well, and at what counts as an eligible purchase.
 A card that gives you a choice of rewards may be a better bet for your business.
-Both of Navy Federal's business card options offer one point per dollar spent, with no cap on earnings.
+Both of Navy Federal’s business card options offer cash-back rewards: one point per dollar spent on eligible purchases, with no cap on earnings.

-Fraud protection.
-Most cards offer zero-liability policies, which means you aren’t held liable for unauthorized purchases made in-store, over the telephone, or online.
+- Fraud protection.
+Most cards offer zero-liability policies, which means cardholders aren’t held liable for unauthorized purchases made in-store, over the telephone or online.
 Confirm that the card you're considering offers this, too.

-Online access.
-Will you be able to cancel a card, pay the bill, or request new cards online?
+- Online access.
+Will you be able to cancel a card, pay the bill or request new cards online?
 Managing your card online can save you time and potential headaches.
+Small business owners should guard account numbers like their own personal cards when paying online.

-Travel features.
-If card users often travel abroad, pay close attention to the foreign transaction fee.
-Card issuers generally charge up to 3%, so choosing a no- or low-fee issuer, like Navy Federal, can make a big difference.
-For those who travel closer to home, consider a card that offers features such as auto rental insurance coverage, concierge services, flight insurance, and baggage delay coverage.
+- Travel features.
+If cardholders often travel abroad, they should pay close attention to the foreign transaction fee.
+Card issuers generally charge up to 3%, so choosing a no- or low-fee issuer, like Navy Federal,1 can make a big difference.
+Do you travel closer to home?
+Look at a card for business travel that has car rental insurance coverage, concierge services, flight insurance and baggage delay coverage.
+Anywhere you go, earn rewards points on qualifying travel purchases.

-When you choose a business card from Navy Federal, you'll earn rewards while enjoying a competitive rate, no annual fees, and no foreign transaction fees.
-Learn more about our business credit cards and their features.
+When you choose a card from Navy Federal for business expenses, you'll earn rewards points.
+Plus, you’ll enjoy a competitive rate, no annual fees and no foreign transaction fees.1 Check out the features of our Mastercard® and Visa® options and learn more about our business credit cards.